All of the coolest Montréal activities

 This spacious outdoor hangout is nestled into the heart of Mile Ex, a hip neighbourhood between Little Italy and the Mile End.
 It’s only open in the summer, but by offering one of the coolest terraces in the city, Alexandraplatz certainly makes the most out the brief sunny months!
 Inspired by the “biergartens” of Germany, this popular watering hole boasts a nice selection of craft beers, wines, and cocktails.
 Situated in an old industrial building with cafeteria-style tables and a garage-door entrance, Alexandraplatz is like a chill backyard party every day of the week.
 There’s also a taco stand outside and food trucks across the street, making it the perfect spot to blow off some steam after a long day.

-Heading to the beach can be quite the trek in Montreal (Oka is about an hour drive outside the city).
-But Village au Pied-du-Courant has made planting your toes in the sand that much easier.
-Plus, this man-made beach space on the banks of the Saint Lawrence offers all of their programming for free!
-With live music, food trucks, tropical-themed cocktails, and a slew of other season-long features, you won’t want to miss this little slice of beachy bliss once the warm weather rolls around.
+Heading to the beach from Montreal can be quite the trek, but Village au Pied-du-Courant has made planting your toes in the sand that much easier.
+A pop-up community space that was designed by local architects, the Village showcases the work of local creatives and hosts events in its man-made beach space on the banks of the Saint Lawrence.
+Plus, they offer all of their dynamic programming for free!
+With live music, food trucks, tropical-themed cocktails, and a slew of other season-long features, you won’t want to miss out on enjoying this little slice of beach bliss once the warm weather rolls around.

 This Haitian bar and restaurant, named for the style of rum distilled from cane juice in the French Caribbean, is located in the heart of the Gay Village– yet you’d think you’re in Port-au-Prince.
 Co-owned by Arcade Fire’s Win Butler and Régine Chassagne, Agrikol‘s atmosphere oozes Haitian cool.
 Its art-covered walls, stained glass windows, disco ball congas, and French Quarter-style bannisters are all set to the backdrop of classic kompa tunes.
-You don’t need to order food to drink at the bar, but food must accompany alcoholic beverages elsewhere in the restaurant, so be sure to arrive no later than 5:45 PM before the line up is too crazy.
 This place is a definite must-try to experience Montreal’s vibrant Haitian culture.

 After your meal, be sure to head to Ti-Agrikol right next door for some late-night fun!
 Every weekend you can tear it up on the dance floor with live music and sip on some tropical cocktails.
 A night out at Ti-Agrikol is a great way to end the week, beyond the usual bars and clubs around the city.